Pryaxis/TShock/docs/command-line-parameters.md

 ## Autostarting TShock

-If you want to start TShock automatically though a script, and bypass the interactive startup prompt, you need to specify a `-world` path, a `-port`, and `-maxplayers`.
+If you want to start TShock automatically though a script, and bypass the interactive startup prompt, you need to specify a `-world` path and `-autocreate`.

-For example: `TShock.Server.exe -world C:\Terraria\worlds\MyWorld.wld -port 7777 -maxplayers 8`
+For example: `TShock.Server.exe -world C:\Terraria\worlds\MyWorld.wld -autocreate 1`